lintje/action/README.md

 - Update the GitHub Action to match any changed behavior or add new config options.
 - Tag the new release in Git using the same version number: `git tag v#.#.#`
+- Tag the new release in Git using the minor version number: `git tag v#.#`
-- Push the updated GitHub Action.
+- Push the updated GitHub Action branches with the multiple tags.
+- Create a new release on GitHub and publish the new release to the GitHub marketplace.

 ## Code of Conduct